 In order to understand the cause the Chinese supplier unable to claim the 17% tax, we must understand how most Malaysian importers import “bulk goods”.
-“Bulk” is defined as a cargo that is less than one container.
+“Bulk” refers to cargo that is less than one container.
 Generally, goods within 20 cubic feet measurement referred as bulk cargo.
 In general, shipping company of China-Malaysia Line will set up a warehouse at a specific location in China.

 To simplify the meaning.
 If we compare “one-stop” to a “bus ride”, the container is a bus and the cargo above is the passenger.
 They may just occupy a few seats or cubes and then come to the destination with the bus.
 However, there is a special passenger in this process, that is, “tax refund goods.”
 Some of these “tax rebates” cannot catch “one-stop” buses.
 They can only use the same bus with other “tax refund goods”.
-In other words, the two cannot be mixed together.
+The two cannot be combined, in other words.

 At this time a problem occurred, the quantity of “tax refunds” was relatively small and the process was too troublesome, resulting in very few containers.
 Therefore, importers could not find a suitable way of transport the goods back to Malaysia.